Frequently Asked Questions

 5. How can I monitor my dog at home for congestive heart failure?
 A resting or sleeping respiratory rate per minute is a very good test to help determine if a dog is experiencing CHF, or fluid in the chest.
 In a non dream state and cool environment, almost all normal dogs have a respiratory rate less than 30 per minute.
 Problems other than CHF can increase the respiratory rate (e.g. pneumonia and other airway and lung diseases).
 If CHF is suspected in a patient with known heart disease, I recommend chest radiographs.
 Monitoring the sleeping respiratory rate of feline patients does not seem to be as useful.

 8. My dog is being treated for congestive heart failure.
 Are there any special dietary recommendations?
-Please see the following web link for information regarding dietary information.
+Please see the following links for information regarding dietary information - dog diets and fish oil (Omega 3) supplementation.